 The Gooseberry Falls Hiking Club Trail

 Total Hiking Club Miles Hiked: 2.2 Miles

 Ok, back to the trail.
 The hiking trail, we beautiful.
 Nicely groomed and isolated.
 If I thought that the Fifth Falls Trail didn’t have crowds, I was wrong.
-This trail we saw only a few other people doing it.
+On this trail, we saw only a few other people.
 We were finally out in the wilderness away from the hustle and bustle of the tourists.
-The views of the lake were, and it didn’t include a lot of elevations changes.
+The views of the lake were plentiful and didn’t include a lot of elevation changes.
 Which makes it a perfect beginner hike for the kids and defiantly for someone that’s carrying a 35lb backpack.